f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - Drag&Drop cow.vtp, Drag&Drop shanghai_bund.hdr, check render
 - Check that CMD+O (file dialog) is working
 - Check that CMD+S then CMD+L (statefile save/load file dialogs) are working: save a statefile, change the background color, load it back and check the color is restored
+- Check that CMD+C then CMD+V (statefile save/load to clipboard) are working: copy the state, change the background color, paste it back and check the color is restored
 - Press "Esc" and check the following commands `reload_current_file_group`, `set_camera top`, `toggle_volume_rendering`, `exit`

 Windows testing protocol: